Advertiser Disclosure

 What is a soft inquiry?

 A soft inquiry occurs when a creditor checks your credit without your permission.
-It could be a lender you’ve gotten a pre-approval quote from but haven’t actually applied with.
+It could be a lender you’ve gotten a pre-approval quote from but haven’t applied with yet.

 A soft credit pull can give you an idea of what your rate will be without actually conducting a hard inquiry.
 Sometimes a soft inquiry might even be pulled by an existing creditor just checking on your current credit situation.
 Soft inquiries can also come from credit card issuers who want to offer you credit cards.